 The Supervisor will set overall objectives.
-The employee and the supervisor together will develop deadlines, projects, and work to be accomplished.
-The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision.
+The employee and the supervisor together will develop work objectives, recurring tasks, projects to be accomplished and products to be produced and establish deadlines.
+The incumbent is then expected to take initiative, act independently, and manage his/her tasks with minimal supervision.